smartcontractresearchforum/docs/en/grants_impact_award.md

-# SCRF: Impact Award
+# SCRF Impact Award

-## Description

-The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF)'s monthly Impact Award honors researchers whose work represents exceptional achievement, particularly in an underappreciated or novel area of blockchain research.
-It's our way of saying "thank you" once a month to researchers who are contributing valuable work to the ecosystem.
+The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF) has created the Impact Award to honor researchers whose work represents exceptional achievement, particularly in underappreciated or novel areas of blockchain research.

-## What we are looking for
+## Overview

+The SCRF Impact Award recognizes researchers who are contributing valuable work to the ecosystem.
+Impact Award grants are announced on SCRF’s [forum](smartcontractresearch.org) every month.

+## Eligibility

-To be considered for an SCRF Impact Award, the researcher's work must have already been covered in [Research Pulse](https://www.smartcontractresearch.org/tag/research-pulse), a [Research Summary](https://www.smartcontractresearch.org/tag/summary), or showcased in some other interaction on our forum.
+Researchers whose work is featured in a [Research Pulse](https://www.smartcontractresearch.org/tag/research-pulse), [Research Summary](https://www.smartcontractresearch.org/tag/summary), or showcased in some other interaction on SCRF’s forum are eligible for recognition as a part of this program.

-## Disbursements
+## Compensation & Logistics

-Award recipients will receive a USD 1,000 allocation in recognition of their contributions.
-We issue funds in cryptocurrency.
+Award recipients will receive a $1,000 allocation in recognition of their contributions.
+SCRF issues funds in cryptocurrency.
+Follow the steps outlined in "[How to Get Compensated for Work](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_how_to_get_compensated_for_work.md)" to claim the _REWARD/AWARD/BOUNTY_after SCRF has announced the recipients.

-If you cannot accept funds directly, we can discuss alternative options.
-This could include:
+If unable to accept funds directly, alternative options could include:

-- funding a project
+* Funding a project
-- conference travel
+* Conference travel
-- charitable donations in lieu
+* Charitable donations to an endowment
-- credits for compute resources, archive nodes, etc.
+* Credits for compute resources, archive nodes, etc.
-- supporting a blockchain-related organization or event of your choice
+* Direct support of a  blockchain-related organization or event of choice

-## Award Winners

-Impact Award grants are announced on our [forum](https://www.smartcontractresearch.org/t/scrf-impact-award/581).

-## How we Communicate

-**Chat:** We use our [#general chat](https://discord.com/channels/784234332617048065/784234333111451670) to discuss new content, blockchain-related events, coordination, and project planning.

-**Project Management:** All the work that SCRF produces is created collaboratively in a [public document pipeline](https://github.com/orgs/smartcontractresearchforum/projects/5).
-Please feel free to look around.

-**Live meetings:** We have several weekly meetings for pitching ideas, status updates, projects and processes, and planning forum engagement.

-## What is SCRF?

-The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF) is where academics, researchers, and industry leaders from all over the world come together to discuss research, solicit thoughtful peer review, and find new projects on which to collaborate.

-Please feel free to come and introduce yourself in our [chat](https://discord.gg/7WPRb8FHvd).
-Another great way to introduce yourself to us is to find a thread on the [SCRF website](https://www.smartcontractresearch.org/) and add a well-reseasoned or insightful comment to one of the discussions.

-If you would like to get some deeper insight into how we do work and what we have on the go, you can also have a look at our [public board](https://github.com/orgs/smartcontractresearchforum/projects/5).
+## Learn More About SCRF

+SCRF is an interactive forum supported by an active international community.
+SCRF’s members work together to advance actionable blockchain research.
+[Learn](https://github.com/smartcontractresearchforum/docs) more about SCRF, and discover ways to [get involved](https://github.com/smartcontractresearchforum/docs/blob/main/en/content_connecting_with_scrf.md).